Henry Morgenthau Sr.: Ambassador to the Ottoman Empire

 The American government however, not wanting to get dragged into disputes, remained a neutral power in the conflict at the time and voiced little official reaction.
 Morgenthau held high-level meetings with the leaders of the Ottoman Empire to help alleviate the position of the Armenians, but the Turks waived and ignored his protestations.
 He famously admonished the Ottoman Interior Minister Talaat Pasha, stating: "Our people will never forget these massacres."
 As the massacres continued unabated, Morgenthau and several other Americans decided to form a public fund-raising committee to assist the Armenians – the Committee on Armenian Atrocities (later renamed the Near East Relief) – raising over $100 million in aid, the equivalent of $1 billion today.
-Through his friendship with Adolph Ochs, publisher of the New York Times, Morgenthau also ensured that the massacres continued to receive prominent coverage.
+Through his friendship with Adolph Ochs, publisher of The New York Times, Morgenthau also ensured that the massacres continued to receive prominent coverage.
 The New York Times published 145 articles in 1915 alone.

 Exasperated with his relationship with the Ottoman government, he resigned from the ambassadorship in 1916.
-Looking back on that decision in his The Murder of a Nation, he wrote he had come to see the Ottoman Empire as "a place of horror.
+Looking back on that decision in his memoir Ambassador Morgenthau's Story, he wrote he had come to see the Ottoman Empire as "a place of horror.
 I had reached the end of my resources.
 I found intolerable my further daily association with men, however gracious and accommodating…who were still reeking with the blood of nearly a million human beings."
-He published his conversations with Ottoman leaders and his account of the Armenian genocide in 1918 under the title Ambassador Morgenthau's Story.
+He published his conversations with Ottoman leaders and his account of the Armenian genocide in Ambassador Morgenthau's Story, which appeared in the end of 1918.

 In June 1917 Felix Frankfurter accompanied Morgenthau, as a representative of the War Department, on a secret mission to persuade the Ottoman Empire to abandon the Central Powers in the war effort.
 The mission had as its stated purpose to "ameliorate the condition of the Jewish communities in Palestine".
 In 1918 Morgenthau gave public speeches in the United States warning that the Greeks and Assyrians were being subjected to the "same methods" of deportation and "wholesale massacre" as the Armenians, and that two million Armenians, Greeks, and Assyrians had already perished.